ThomasBG93/ECE759Project/README.md

     *  output: void

 * Instructions on beginning a simulation
-   * 1. Run make to compile the c program and javac *.java the java code.
+   1. Run make to compile the c program and javac *.java the java code.
-   * 2. Run java CreatureViewer lengthofOneSideofBoard
+   2. Run java CreatureViewer lengthofOneSideofBoard
-   * 3.Run ./main numThreads
+   3. Run ./main numThreads